brson/the-end-of-unsafety/script.md

 Firefox, the web browser he had helped turn into a major force on the internet, with over 100 million users, was in trouble.

 Web browsers are massive pieces of software, exposed directly to the internet, and constantly under attack.
-In the preceding decade there had been a competition between browser vendors to provide ever-stronger protection against these attacks: things like process sandboxing, cross-browser ...
+In the preceding decade there had been a competition between browser vendors to provide ever-stronger protection against these attacks: things like process sandboxing, layout frame poisoning, font and shader sanitizers, and even migrating code from C++ to JavaScript to avoid the memory unsafety.

 ## BLOC

-This gives you an idea of the size of these code bases.
+This gives you an idea of the size of the Firefox codebase: 10 million lines.
+And Chrome is even bigger.
 They aren't the biggest code bases in the world, but they are big.
 And this is just the parts written in C/C++.
+Every one of these lines of code could be hiding a bug that leads to an exploit.

 ## BCVE

+And they do.
+All the time.
+Firefox had more than 130 CVEs in 2016.
+Not all of these were due to memory unsafety, but a lot were.
+We find that when we do that analysis that anywhere from 20%, to 50% or more of CVEs for any particular product are due to memory unsafety.

+## WEBAUD

+This is a quote from Robert O'Callahan, a distinguished Mozilla engineer, from 2013 about the Web Audio stack.
+The Web Audio stack is a large C++ codebase and when it was introduced to Firefox, it brought along with it 34 critical security bugs, 100% of which were due to memory unsafety.

+## RUST

+So Brendan was worried about this in 2009, and started talking with his peers about finding solutions.
+And it just so happened that Graydon Hoare had a pet project that was intented to solve some of these problems.
+Graydon had previously been involved in the doomed ECMAScript 4 effort, and before that had created the Monotone version conttrol system.
+And he was working on a programming language called "Rust".

 ## DORIG

+Now, the Rust of 2009 was much different from the Rust of today.
+Even then, the primary objective was to solve the memory safety problem, but the assumptions were different.

+Back then, even the Rust team thought the only viable way to solve the memory safety problem was through a garbage collector, so Rust's heaps were garbage collected, but that garbage collection was thread-local.
+That way garbage collection in one thread would not interfere with progress in other threads.
+This was in important early constraint, and it influenced our ultimate solution.

+Rust was, at the time, a green-threaded programming language in the style of Go, with ML influences.

+(next fragment)

+But these assumptions did not hold.

 ## DACT